romeq/jump/README.md

 It *may* be easier to read a simple documentation than reading the source code to learn how this works.

 ### Using an alias
-To use a path, you can use a simple shell trick called command substition like following:
+To use a path, you can use a simple shell trick called command substitution like following:

 ```shell
 $ cd $(./mcd [alias])
 ```

-`./mcd [alias]`  returns the `path` linked to given `alias` argument, command substition then replaces the command inside `$()` with the command's output so that `cd` can use it.
+`./mcd [alias]`  returns the `path` linked to given `alias` argument, command substitution then replaces the command inside `$()` with the command's output so that `cd` can use it.

-For more information about command substition, check [this](https://www.linuxjournal.com/article/7385) article's "command substition" entry.
+For more information about command substitution, check [this](https://www.linuxjournal.com/article/7385) article's "command substitution" entry.

 ### Creating a new path
 You can easily save a new path for later like following